USEPA/PRTR-QSTR-models/README.md

 #### 3.1.1.
 Data preparation

-In order to run the data preparation, you should use the main.py file inside the [data_preparation](https://github.com/USEPA/PRTR-QSTR-models/tree/data-driven/data_driven/data_preparation).
+In order to run the data preparation, you should use the main.py file inside the [data_preparation](https://github.com/USEPA/PRTR-QSTR-models/tree/data-driven/data_driven/data_preparation) folder.
 Follow the following steps:

 <ol>
    <li>